🎓 Grad Season Tips for Photographers Who Want Great Photos and Good Vibes

 5. Plan Ahead — and Stay Flexible

-Have a few backup locations in mind in case your favorite spot is packed.
-Sometimes the best photos happen in quieter, unexpected corners of campus.
-And if you’re working with a grad, prep them for what to expect.
-A little flexibility helps everyone stay calm and creative.
+Have a few backup spots in mind, just in case your first choice is packed.
+Some of the best photos come from quieter corners of campus that others overlook.
+And if you’re working with a grad, help them know what to expect so things feel relaxed, not rushed.

 6. Set the Tone for a Great Experience